 All forms need to be sent directly to the DoLS Team at DOLSAdministration@stockton.gov.uk.

 For any queries about the application process please contact:

 - phone: 01642 528460

 When and how to request a review

-You must make regular checks to see if the Deprivation of Liberty is still needed, and a request for a review must be made if there has been a change in the person’s situation that requires the authorisation to be altered, temporarily suspended or terminated altogether.
-This includes when the relevant person changes residence or dies.
+You must make regular checks to see if the Deprivation of Liberty is still needed, and a request for a review must be made if there has been a change in the person's situation means that any of the qualifying requirements for DoLS are not met, or the reason why they are met has changed.

 Notification to the Care Quality Commission (CQC)

 You need to notify the CQC of the outcome of any application to deprive a person of their liberty.
 The notification form can be downloaded from the Care Quality Commission website.